htcondor/htcondor/docs/users-manual/when-job-wont-run.rst

       $ condor_q -better-analyze 781.0

-Now, as *condor_q -better-analyze* by default, tries to simluate matching this job to all slots in the pool, this can take a while, and generate a lot of output.
+Now, as *condor_q -better-analyze* by default, tries to simulate matching this job to all slots in the pool, this can take a while, and generate a lot of output.
 Sometimes, you are pretty sure that a job should match one particular slot, in that case, you can restrict the matching attempt to